-- WSD has requested wildfire safety program implementation data from utilities in the 2020 Guidelines, in the Appendix 5 Supplemental data request, and are currently developing a data repository for use by experts to help assess the effectiveness of wildfire safety programs. - SDG&E 2020 WMP, will "invest in the development of a data sharing platform, which will enable researchers to access all of SDG&E's weather data."26 - Draft Guidance Resolution WSD-002 notes that the data gathering exercise continues, and the WSD Roadmap Attachment 3 discloses a data schema and taxonomy. - Draft Resolutions WSD-004 (SCE) and WSD-005 (SDG&E) both found deficiencies in the information provided about the centralized data repositories being developed.
+- WSD has requested wildfire safety program implementation data from utilities in the 2020 Guidelines, in the Appendix 5 Supplemental data request, and are currently developing a data repository for use by experts to help assess the effectiveness of wildfire safety programs. - → In SDG&EE's 2020 WMP, it stated it will "invest in the development of a data sharing platform, which will enable researchers to access all of SDG&E's weather data." - → Guidance Resolution WSD-002 notes that the data gathering exercise continues, and the WSD Roadmap Attachment 3 discloses a data schema and taxonomy. - → Resolutions WSD-004 (SCE) and WSD-005 (SDG&E) both found deficiencies in the information provided about the centralized data repositories being developed. - Within reason, the CPUC has the authority to require data disclosure.

-CPUC and Federal Procedural Linkage:

-Within reason, the CPUC has the authority to require data disclosure.
 For example, Resolution E-4868 required utilities to develop a two screen, click-through authorization process that allows customers to share meter data and other customer-specific energy-related data to third-party Distributed Energy Resource providers.
-Alternatively, in Rulemaking 14-08-013, Joint Parties filed a motion requesting that the CPUC issue a ruling directing the joint utilities make certain distribution system planning data accessible when they had not yet done so.27 The Utility Pole Proceeding, I. 17-06-027, is another area with challenging data access issues.
+Alternatively, in Rulemaking 14-08-013, Joint Parties filed a motion requesting that the CPUC issue a ruling directing the joint utilities make certain distribution system planning data accessible when they had not yet done so.
+The Utility Pole Proceeding, I-Investigation 17-06-027, is another area with challenging data access issues. - CPUC Data Privacy proceedings including: Rulemaking 05-06-040 to implement SB 1488 (2004) related to confidentiality of information; and Rulemaking 08-12-009 on Smart Grid development, which established the CPUC Privacy Rules. - The Federal Critical Infrastructure Protection Protocols and numerous other state and federal rules on data privacy and security must be considered.